lorenss-m/GSTP-jspsych/README.md

-# Multiple object tracking
+# Goal Inference

-This repo contains the jsPsych implementation of Pylyshyn's Multiple Object Tracking paradigm.
+This repo contains the jsPsych implementation of Goal Inference from language.
 There are several additional extensions such as ...

-The main logic is defined under `src/experiment.js` and the plugin `plugin/mot.ts`.
+The main logic is defined under `src/experiment.js` and the plugin `plugin/gi.ts`.

 >NOTE: This is a work in progress!
 API subject to change